 When we hire professionals—be they therapists, doctors, or even lawyers—we expect that they are competent in their work and will provide us with appropriate services.
 However, not all professionals adhere to industry standards or ethical codes, and they give the rest of us a bad name.
 Not only that, but many forms of professional malpractice can result in injury or even wrongful death.
 We believe that the victims of professional malpractice deserve to see justice done, and we are dedicated to making sure that professionals who engage in malpractice are held accountable for their wrongdoings.
-If you need to speak to a professional malpractice lawyer in Camden, the attorneys at the Law Offices of Greg Prosmushkin, P.C. can help you become better informed about your legal rights,
+If you need to speak to a professional malpractice lawyer, the attorneys at the Law Offices of Greg Prosmushkin, P.C. can help you become better informed about your legal rights,

 Types of professional malpractice